Stocks move sideways on Wall Street after record-setting day

 NEW YORK (AP) — U.S. stocks followed a record-setting day with more subdued trading Wednesday as investors continue digesting a steady flow of corporate earnings and a potential break in the trade war between the U.S. and China.

-Stocks are essentially stalling and bond prices are rising as investors pull back into a more defensive position.
-Real estate companies and utilities, both typically considered less-risky investments, are gaining early, while health care companies and banks lag.
+Stocks are mostly unchanged and bond prices are rising as investors pull back into a more defensive position.
+There were slightly more gainers than losers in morning trading.
+Real estate companies and utilities, both typically considered less-risky investments, are rising, while health care companies and banks lag.

 Analysts have been expecting a contraction in first-quarter corporate profits, but the results so far have been mostly solid.
 That trend continued with profit beats from e-commerce company eBay and industrial giant General Dynamics.